watarukumagai-git/opt/peer_review/no1/review_comment_2.md

 Especially, the proposed PSO is changed to be added some SHADE's operators according to Reviewer A's comment and Reviewer B's major comment7.
 And, the sentence about the originality of this paper is added to Section1 according to Reviewer B's major comment2.
 However, I think the originality and creativity of this paper are still low according to the following points.
-- Point1: Even if the above change, the proposed PSO is just a hybrid algorithm of the conventional PSO and many conventional operators as pointed out by Reviewer A. The creativity is not acceptable for publication of this journal.
+- Point1: even if the above change, the proposed PSO is just a hybrid algorithm of the conventional PSO and many conventional operators as pointed out by Reviewer A. The creativity is not acceptable for publication of this journal.
-- Point2: To my understanding, the objective of this paper may be not an new algorithm assuming versatile application environments but an effective algorithm to the path planning problem.
+- Point2: to my understanding, the objective of this paper may be not an new algorithm assuming versatile application environments but an effective algorithm to the path planning problem.
 In spite of Reviewer B's major comment2, there are no the essential difference between the proposed PSO and other algorithms.

 ## major reason2 (Section4)